The Truth Behind Using CBD Oil For Sleep

 “The systemic acute administration of CBD appears to increase total sleep time, in addition to increasing sleep latency in the light period of the day of administration.” – https://www.ncbi.nlm.nih.gov/pubmed/23343597

-“During the light period of the test day, the total percentage of sleep significantly increased in the groups potentially relieveed with 10 and 40 mg/kg of CBD compared to placebo… There was an increase in the time of SWS in the group potentially relieveed with CBD 40 mg/kg.
+“During the light period of the test day, the total percentage of sleep significantly increased in the groups potentially relieved with 10 and 40 mg/kg of CBD compared to a placebo… There was an increase in the time of SWS in the group potentially relieved with CBD.”

 SWS means, “slow wave sleep”, which is known as, “Deep Sleep”.
 So, what does this tell us?
-Well, if study #1 only gave the rats 10-20 MICROGRAMS, which resulted in induced awakeness and study #2 resulted in a significant increase of sleep in the groups of rats potentially relieveed with 10 and 40 MILLIGRAMS, with a stronger increase of SWS (deep sleep) for the rats that took 40 milligrams, we can only assume that higher amounts of CBD is what is needed to actually reach the potential of using CBD as a night time sleep aid. *This is our theory, which we base on the studies above.
+Well, if study #1 only gave the rats 10-20 micrograms, which resulted in induced wakefulness and study #2 resulted in a significant increase of sleep in the groups of rats potentially relieved with 10 and 40 milligrams, with a stronger increase of SWS (deep sleep) for the rats that took 40 milligrams, we can only assume that higher amounts of CBD are what is needed to actually reach the full potential of using CBD as a night time sleep aid. *This is our theory, which we base on the studies above.
 It is not a medical fact.*

 Medical Study #3